Pinched Curvature in Heintze Groups of Carnot-type: Metrics on Heintze Groups of Carnot-type

 From here we get that $A_{0m}^0 = 0$ when $f_m$ lies in the $i$-th layer $\mcv_i$, as it will only contain one nonzero term ($\alpha_{0m}^m$) which is multiplied by a term which is zero.
 Direct calculation shows that because $\alpha_{0m}^m = \psi(m)=i$, $A_{0m}^m = -i^2$, verifying that $K(e_0, e_{i,j})=-i^2$. \end{proof}

-Due to this lemma, $|A|=1$ will be a condition on any metric we put on Heintze groups of Carnot-type.
+Thus $|A|=1$ will be a condition on any metric we put on Heintze groups of Carnot-type.
 Furthermore, the above result remains true upon scaling the layered basis, as the zero terms must remain zero by bilinearity of the inner product and Lie bracket.
-Let us now prove the main theorem.

-The paper \cite{Heintze74_Homogeneous} describes a process by which he guarantees a Lie group admits a metric of negative curvature that relies on a particular parameter which controls the extent to which the geometry of the space is dominatedby the vertical direction.
-Because our goal will be to conclude pinched negative curvature (and not simply negative curvature at all), we rely on more than just a sole parameter such as the one used in the statement of Theorem~2 of \cite{Heintze74_Homogeneous}.
-We name one of these parameters here which will be present in the proof of \ref{thm:main}.
+The paper \cite{Heintze74_Homogeneous} describes a process by which he guarantees a Lie group admits a metric of negative curvature that relies on a particular parameter which controls the extent to which the geometry of the space is dominated by the vertical direction.
+Because our goal will be to conclude pinched negative curvature (and not just negative curvature at all), we rely on more than just a sole parameter such as the one used in the statement of Theorem~2 of \cite{Heintze74_Homogeneous}.
+We name one of these parameters here which will be present in the proof of Theorem~\ref{thm:main}.

-\begin{defn} Let $(N,g)$ be a metrized nilpotent Lie group.
+\begin{defn} Let $(N,g)$ be a metrized Lie group.
 If $g$ satisfies the following condition for all $X,Y \in \mfn$

 we say that $g$ has \emph{Gromov value} $k$. \end{defn}